-William Sloan is a partner with Morrison & Foerster, serving on the firm's Cleantech Steering Committee and chairing the Environmental Group's carbon team.
-Mr. Sloan represents domestic and international clients on matters involving natural resource and emission management, regulation, and litigation, with a particular focus on climate change, energy, and water resources.
-He has advised clients on carbon offset generation projects and emission reduction purchase agreements, both under the Clean Development Mechanism of the Kyoto Protocol and in the voluntary offset marketplace.
+William Sloan serves on the firm's Clean Technology + Renewable Energy Steering Committee, and chairs the Environment + Energy Group's carbon team.
+Mr. Sloan represents domestic and international clients on matters involving natural-resource and emission management, regulation and litigation, with a particular focus on climate change, energy and water resources.
+He has advised clients on carbon-offset generation projects and emission-reduction purchase agreements, both under the Clean Development Mechanism of the Kyoto Protocol and in the voluntary-offset marketplace.
 With respect to water, he has counseled clients on water rights and water supply assessments, and has handled contested cases involving groundwater basin adjudications and water quality compliance.
-His work has spanned North America, Europe, Asia, and Africa.
+His work has spanned North America, Europe, Asia and Africa.

-Before entering private practice, Mr. Sloan served in externships with the United States Department of Justice, the United States EPA, and the California Attorney General's Office.
-During his career, he has developed extensive compliance, permitting, and litigation experience involving the Clean Air Act, the Clean Water Act, the Porter-Cologne Water Quality Control Act, the California Environmental Quality Act, the California Coastal Act, the Endangered Species Act, the California Forest Practice Act, and other environmental statutes.
+Before entering private practice, Mr. Sloan served in externships with the U.S. Department of Justice, the U.S. Environmental Protection Agency and the California Attorney General's Office.
+During his career, he has had extensive compliance, permitting and litigation experience involving the Clean Air Act, the Clean Water Act, the Porter-Cologne Water Quality Control Act, the California Environmental Quality Act, the California Coastal Act, the Endangered Species Act, the California Forest Practice Act and other environmental statutes.

-For nearly a decade, Mr. Sloan has worked on matters before regulatory agencies, as well as in state, federal, and international courts, successfully litigating cases for both the public, and private sector, that have been resolved in the California and United States Supreme Courts.
+For nearly a decade, Mr. Sloan has worked on matters before regulatory agencies, as well as in state, federal and international courts, successfully litigating cases for both the public, and private sector, that have been resolved in the California and U.S. Supreme Courts.
 His matters have also included representation of sovereign entities such as the Government of Guam and the Republic of Ethiopia.
 A list of clients is available upon request.

 Currently, Mr. Sloan sits on the Climate Change Advisory Committee for the California Manufacturers and Technology Association, and participates in the Association's environmental and government affairs committees.
 Mr. Sloan is also a member of the Energy Bar Association's emission trading committee, the Environmental Law Institute, and the Environment, Energy and Resources Section of the American Bar Association.